Allied Esports Entertainment Inc. (NASDAQ:AESE) Short Interest Update

-Allied Esports Entertainment Inc. (NASDAQ:AESE) was the recipient of a significant increase in short interest during the month of February.
-As of February 12th, there was short interest totalling 414,700 shares, an increase of 36.1% from the January 28th total of 304,800 shares.
-Based on an average trading volume of 2,840,000 shares, the days-to-cover ratio is presently 0.1 days.
-Approximately 6.0% of the shares of the company are short sold.
+Allied Esports Entertainment Inc. (NASDAQ:AESE) was the recipient of a large decrease in short interest in February.
+As of February 26th, there was short interest totalling 98,000 shares, a decrease of 76.4% from the February 11th total of 414,700 shares.
+Based on an average daily volume of 5,070,000 shares, the short-interest ratio is presently 0.0 days.
+Currently, 1.4% of the shares of the company are short sold.

-Separately, Zacks Investment Research upgraded shares of Allied Esports Entertainment from a “sell” rating to a “hold” rating in a research note on Tuesday, January 12th.
+Separately, Zacks Investment Research upgraded shares of Allied Esports Entertainment from a “sell” rating to a “hold” rating in a research report on Tuesday, January 12th.

-In other Allied Esports Entertainment news, CFO Anthony A. Hung sold 12,500 shares of the stock in a transaction on Wednesday, February 10th.
-The shares were sold at an average price of $3.00, for a total value of $37,500.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, President Adam J. Pliska sold 50,862 shares of the stock in a transaction on Wednesday, February 10th.
-The shares were sold at an average price of $2.75, for a total transaction of $139,870.50.
+In other news, President Adam J. Pliska sold 50,862 shares of the company’s stock in a transaction on Wednesday, February 10th.
+The stock was sold at an average price of $2.75, for a total transaction of $139,870.50.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CFO Anthony A. Hung sold 12,500 shares of the stock in a transaction on Wednesday, February 10th.
+The stock was sold at an average price of $3.00, for a total value of $37,500.00.
 The disclosure for this sale can be found here.
-Company insiders own 7.20% of the company’s stock.
+Corporate insiders own 7.20% of the company’s stock.

 Allied Esports Entertainment Company Profile